Dylandk10/RSPS-317/README.md

 Added temp file system to hold data for players in last man standing\
 Added last man standing area\
 right clicking\
-Added stat booting for lms and revert stats for lms
+Added stat booting for lms and revert stats for lms\
+lms manager to the main server thread to handle the game start and one game at a time control